bdwilson/wuds/README.md

 strength, and a white list of MAC addresses to create a detection barrier and identify the presence of foreign devices within a protected zone.
 Designed with the Raspberry Pi in mind, WUDS can be installed and configured on any system with Python 2.x and a wireless card capable of Monitor mode.
-See [http://www.lanmaster53.com/2014/10/wifi-user-detection-system/](http://www.lanmaster53.com/2014/10/wifi-user-detection-system/) for more information.
+Credit goes to [http://www.lanmaster53.com/2014/10/wifi-user-detection-system/](http://www.lanmaster53.com/2014/10/wifi-user-detection-system/) for the initial code.
 This version adds Pushover alerts, "always notify" for certain MAC addrs.

-You will need a wireless device that supports [http://raspberrypi.stackexchange.com/questions/36747/enable-monitoring-mode-for-rtl8188cus-via-usb-on-raspbian#37970](monitor mode).
+You will also need a wireless device that supports [http://raspberrypi.stackexchange.com/questions/36747/enable-monitoring-mode-for-rtl8188cus-via-usb-on-raspbian#37970](monitor mode).